viniciuszanella/viniciuszanella/README.md

   - 📝 Currently studying analysis and development at Escola SESI

   - 💬 I am 17 years old, currently living in Brazil.
-I speak fluent English, intermediate Spanish, and i have experience with JAVA and SQL.
+I speak fluent English, intermediate Spanish, and i have experience with Java, Python and SQL.

   - ⚡ I enjoy practicing sports, listening to music, and playing videogames!